Events

 April 16, 2025 2pm

-Partner Exclusive webinar with Stephanie Gonzalez, Education Programs Coordinator, Houston Zoo, Liz Viril, Education Specialist, American Bird Conservancy, Kate Unger, Resilience in Schools Coordinator, National Wildlife Federation
+Partner Exclusive webinar with Stephanie Gonzalez, School Partnerships Supervisor, Houston Zoo, Liz Virgl, Education Specialist, American Bird Conservancy, Kate Unger, Resilience in Schools Coordinator, National Wildlife Federation

 The Houston Zoo, National Wildlife Federation, and SPLASh have partnered to support schools' passion for connecting with nature while removing barriers in the Greater Houston area.
 The partnership leverages community strengths to develop programming.
 When communities work together, they create sustainable change while putting less pressure on organizations and school staff.
 Staff from these three organizations will speak about the successes and lessons learned when working together to support schools in which they are all active partners.
 Participants will be able to understand best practices in how to partner with local organizations for collective action, describe examples of how to leverage relationships with community partners, learn about ways to work with schools when administration changes and how to gain resources with a minimal budget.